medveattila/Web-development/README.md

-This is the reopsitory for web development project.
+This is the reopsitory for web development projects.

 Tic-tac-toe: This is a 2-player tic-tac-toe game that can be played in the browser.
 Written with html, css and javascript.